Cirrhosis care at Mayo Clinic

 Expertise and rankings

-Mayo Clinic researchers developed the model for end-stage liver disease (MELD) now used nationwide to assess people's disease progression and allocate organs for transplant.
+In addition to inventing technology to accurately diagnose cirrhosis, Mayo Clinic researchers developed the model for end-stage liver disease (MELD).
+This scoring system is now used nationwide to assess people's disease progression and allocate organs for transplant.

 Locations, travel and lodging